 - Participants will recognise, interpret and respond to questionable conduct.

 - Clear on ethical grey areas in business practice and identify areas of possible mistakes.

 - Determine the consequences of the cultural component of ethics and integrity

 - Uniform customer relationships, trust and confidence with all stakeholders.

 - Optimise the risk of regulatory or reputational compliance.

-- Story-telling on how to optimise current processes and find gaps in code of conduct.
+- Story-telling on optimising current processes and finding gaps in code of conduct.

-- Four sections with built-in Q&A sessions with online surveys to get the maximal amount of feedback on a large number of appropriate, current and valid questions relating to organic growth, corporate revenues and market capitalisation.
+- Four sections with built-in Q&A sessions with online surveys to get the maximal amount of feedback on many appropriate, current and valid questions relating to organic growth, corporate revenues and market capitalisation.

 At the end of the event, we will ring-fence the principal message on Corporate Culture with ethics and integrity vision, goals and infrastructure and implementation from the board and leadership.
 We go through legal compliance policies and rules based on the organisation’s culture, including the disciplinary measures, risks, and rewards.
 We will ensure that Integrity and ethics processes are embedded through roadmaps and frameworks for regular follow-up and avoid quarterly or annual assessments.
 Training, education, and communication on all covered issues is an ongoing process.